-This GIIA is one of the main river valleys which cuts through the South Downs National Park.
-These river valleys are important corridors for access to the Downs, especially for deprived coastal communities, for water resources and biodiversity.
+This GIIA is one of the main river valleys cutting through the South Downs National Park.
+These valleys are important access corridors to the Downs, especially for deprived coastal communities, for water resources and biodiversity.
 This GIIA extends from Shoreham-on-Sea to Steyning/Upper Beeding, with the Adur continuing towards Henfield.